-Many people have heard of computer vision and edge computing, but in case you haven’t I’ll give some definitions.
+Many people have heard of computer vision and edge computing but, in case you haven’t, I’ll give some definitions.
 Put simply, edge computing is the practice of processing data in close proximity to the data source, which generally makes the processing faster and more efficient.
 Computer vision, on the other hand, is a method of data processing in which computers analyze images or videos to gain information.
-And while the idea of migrating computer vision software to edge devices is nothing new, the implications of it for businesses have never been greater.
+While the idea of migrating computer vision software to edge devices is nothing new, the implications of it for businesses have never been greater.
 Whether for small-scale or industrial-level applications, the benefits of processing data near its source should not be ignored.

 What is Computer Vision?

 Computer vision can be described as the process of teaching a computer to analyze visual data in a similar way to us as humans.
-But computer vision can find patterns in visual data that we can't, which is useful to us in a variety of ways.
+Computer vision can find patterns in visual data that you can't, which is useful in a variety of ways.
 Some applications in which computer vision is used today are: